What formats to be included as an output for WCS?

 The formats cited as being required in the data specs is wider than that listed by Peter, so if we are to go for some recommendation of what a WCS implementation should support perhaps we might suggest all GDAL supported formats

-#4 Updated by Ilkka Rinne over 4 years ago
+#4 Updated by Ilkka Rinne almost 5 years ago

 I suppose the real issue here is if we can/should mandate each INSPIRE WCS to provide data encoded at least in one general-enough encoding/format.
 Personally I think it's difficult to mandate that across all INSPIRE WCS services, but it would have to be done in each Data Specification.

-#7 Updated by Jukka Rahkonen over 4 years ago
+#7 Updated by Jukka Rahkonen almost 5 years ago

 I have been reading